User Image

 Teacher/Educator

 As a Harrisburg Academy Upper School teacher, I interact daily with 10th, 11th, and 12th grade students - some who were born and raised in central Pennsylvania, and many others who have come to our school from China, Spain, Finland, South Korea, and Germany to receive their IB (International Baccalaureate) degree.
 I currently teach 10th grade American Literature, and 11th & 12th Grade IB Higher Level Literature.
-I currently live in a small Central Pennsylvania town with my husband, and I'm missing my three kids terribly as I have officially become an "empty nester" - sending my youngest to college this year.
+Additionally, as an IB (International BaccaIaureate) school, we offer a course called "Theory of Knowledge," or "TOK" - which pairs wonderfully with the Smithsonian resources available through the Learning Lab.
+I've had the pleasure of teaching TOK since 2022.
+I currently live in a small Central Pennsylvania town with my husband, and I'm missing my three kids terribly as a few years ago I officially become an "empty nester."
 I love to read (naturally!), visit museums with my daughter who has lived in Washington D.C. and now resides in Philadelphia, as well as spend my time swimming, hiking, and taking an endless number of photographs.
-Currently my husband and I are jointly renovating our fourth "wreck" - this time with the goal to rent the property out....right now it's a disaster!
-But it's a great opportunity to work on a goal together.

 Annette Spahr's collections